jrheard/blog/python/caesar.md

 <asciinema-player src="{{ site.baseurl }}/caesar_brute_smart_cast.json" rows="15" cols="80" autoplay="true" loop="true"></asciinema-player>

 You can do this however you want.
 Be creative!
 My solution involved using [this text file](https://svnweb.freebsd.org/csrg/share/dict/words?revision=61569&view=co), which is a list of all of the English words in the 1934 edition of Webster's Second International Dictionary.

-Since internet use will be limited for the final project, if you don't know how to work with text files you will probably want to stick with the other features for today.
-You can also come back and add smart brute force another day if it seems intriguing.

 If you'd like to figure out how to open a text file in Python and get all the lines out of it, Google around until you find a solution - you can always ask me for help if you get stuck, but I think you'd be surprised how far you can get by just Googling stuff!